-I’m a parent, guerrilla geographer, National Geographic Emerging Explorer, former geography teacher and leading the campaign to make London the world’s first National Park City.
+I’m a parent, guerrilla geographer, National Geographic Explorer, Ordnance Survey Get Outside Champion, former geography teacher and led the campaign to make London the world’s first National Park City.

 I regularly give talks and keynotes on adventure, exploration, play, education, conservation, technology and cities.
 Here’s a short talk that I gave at the National Geographic Society in Washington DC last year.

 “Daniel Raven-Ellison is a powerful speaker that takes his audience on an unexpected journey through their own cities and backyards, shifting their perceptions along the way.
 His passion and creativity are infectious, and by the end of his talk you too will be a guerrilla geographer.”
 Anastasia Cronin, Director, Explorer Programmes, National Geographic

 “Due to Dan’s hard work the campaign resulted in Cisco exceeding our pre-agreed KPIs, giving us extensive PR coverage and media exposure, and also gaining industry recognition, including a Global Festival of Media award as well as several other nominations we are still waiting on.”
 Lucas Betes, Digital Marketing and Brand Manager, Cisco